agrosner/DBFlow/README.md

 3. Built-in model caching for blazing-fast retrieval and very flexible customization.
 4. Powerful and fluid SQL-wrapping statements that mimic real SQLite queries
 5. Triggers, Views, Indexes, and many more SQLite features.
-6. Seamless multi-database support.
+6. Seamless multi-database support and sharing DBFlow between your application modules and libraries.
-7. Direct-to-database parsing for data such as JSON
+7. Direct-to-database parsing for data such as JSON via `@ModelContainer`
 8. Flexibility in the API enabling you to override functionality to suit your needs.
 9. `ContentProvider` generation using annotations
 10. Content Observing using `Uri`
+11. Many more features that you never knew you could not code Databases without

 # Applications That Use DBFlow
 If you wish to have your application featured here, please file an [issue](https://github.com/Raizlabs/DBFlow/issues).